schoeberl/risc-v-lab/README.md

  * It communicates with the host computer via the serial port
   * You need a program on the host computer to send the program to the bootloader running on your RISC-V processor

+## Bootloader Simplified

+ * Use a state machine to
+  * Receive a program from the host computer via the serial port
+  * Write it into the instruction memory
+  * Start the program
+* Have a Java/Scala program to send the program
+  * Byte by byte
+  * Use a magic number to mark the end of the byte stream

 ## Using elf Executables

 - Use the `lib.Executable` class to load an elf file and extract sections and the entry address